leftermv/ctf_writeups/THM/Easy/THM - Confidential.md

 - The PDF contains a QR code that is overlapped by another image, so we can't scan it.

-- The CTF is booting on THM's attack box and I don't like workint there ; plus, I don't have the tools required installed.
+- The CTF is booting on THM's attack box and I don't like working there ; plus, I don't have the tools required installed.

 - I've transfered the file to my host using netcat